Sjj1024/PakePlus/README.md

 All work is conducted openly on GitHub.
 Whether you are a core team member or an external contributor, all Pull Requests must go through the same review process.

-Please ensure that you have maintained at least one tauri project for at least one year

 ## Support

 1. wechat and group，my wechat is lanxingme，welcome to join the wechat group.